 Yes.
 SlideRoom allows you to provide a brief description of each work, including the title, year, medium, and size (dimensions or file size).

-No. The portfolio reviewers don't accept any mail-in portfolios or supplements.
+No. The portfolio reviewers don't accept any mail-in or emailed portfolios or supplements.
 The architecture admission committee will only review work submitted online through SlideRoom.

 Yes.
 The School of Architecture will only accept portfolios submitted through SlideRoom.
 Your electronically submitted portfolio or design project will be made available during your scheduled on-campus review.